ouvroir/icofom2021/src/publications/icofom2021-shikoh-shiraiwa-olga-zabalueva.md

   House.
 1984.
 In: *Sister Outsider: Essays and Speeches* (pp.
   110--114).
 Berkeley, CA: Crossing Press.

 - Lynch, B. (2014).
-"Whose cake is it anyway?": Museums, civil society and the changing reality of public engagement.
+“Whose cake is it anyway?”: Museums, civil society and the changing reality of public engagement.
 In L. Gouriévidis (Ed.), *Museums and Migration: History, Memory, Politics* (pp.
   67--80).
 London & New York: Routledge.